Police killed student outside Wisconsin school after reports of someone with a weapon, official says

 Schools nationwide have sought ways to prevent mass shootings inside their walls, from physical security measures and active shooter drills to technology including detailed digital maps.
 Many also rely on teachers and administrators working to detect early signs of student mental health struggles.

-The Mount Horeb Area School District's security protocols were not immediately clear Wednesday and there was no information known about the alleged assailant's identity or condition.
+Mount Horeb Area School District Superintendent Steve Salerno suggested that without recent security upgrades “this could have been a far worse tragedy.”
+He said students immediately told school staff about seeing someone suspicious outside the building but did not elaborate.

+“It's an experience that you just pray to God every day that you just don't ever have to enter into,” Salerno told reporters.

 The village is home to around 7,600 people and the central office of outdoor gear retailer Duluth Trading Company.
-Mount Horeb markets itself as the “troll capital of the world,” a reference to carvings of trolls stationed throughout its downtown district as a tribute to a Scandinavian gift shop that was a landmark for passing long-haul truckers in the 1970s.
+Mount Horeb markets itself as the “troll capital of the world,” a reference to carvings of trolls stationed throughout its downtown district.

 Associated Press reporters Corey Williams in Detroit and Rick Callahan in Indianapolis contributed to this report.